 EACH Housing also provides Rapid Housing Assistance: 9 units for women and children escaping family violence and Rapid Housing (Homelessness): 7 units for people experiencing long term homelessness across Eastern and Southern Melbourne.

-In addition to the provision of safe and secure housing for these cohorts of tenants, it is essential that integrated and coordinated support is provided to assist our tenants in achieving independence through the development of life skills, education, better health and wellbeing, and ability to take advantage of opportunities.
+In addition to the provision of safe and secure housing for these cohorts of renters, it is essential that integrated and coordinated support is provided to assist our renters in achieving independence through the development of life skills, education, better health and wellbeing, and ability to take advantage of opportunities.
 The unique partnership between EACH Housing and EACH allows both of these requirements to be met – EACH Housing provides safe, secure and affordable accommodation and EACH provides a dedicated case worker to provide support across a range of EACH and other external services.